-India aka Bharat or Hindustan are various names given to the tropical nation nestled between the Arabian Sea and Bay of Bengal.
-From a tourist’s eye, India is an exotic land filled with temples, colorful festivals, yoga, mysticism and spiritual gurus.
+India (also known as Bharat) is a tropical nation nestled between the Arabian Sea and Bay of Bengal.
+From a tourist’s eye, India is an exotic land filled with delicious food, temples, colorful festivals, yoga, mysticism, and spiritual gurus.

 India Travel Guide